Your Web Browser

-Accept-CHheaders at HTTP level, or async
+Accept-CHheaders at the HTTP level or an asynchronous

-Sec-CH-UArepresents the user agent's brand and significant version.
+Sec-CH-UArepresents a user agent's branding and version.

-Sec-CH-UA-Full-Versionrepresents the user agent's full version.
+Sec-CH-UA-Full-Versionrepresents the user agent’s full version (deprecated in favor of

 Lang) represents the user's language preference.